* DATA STRUCTURE APTITUDE *

 efficient algorithms for the manipulation of data.

-2. List out the areas in which data structures are
+2. List out the areas in which data

 applied extensively?